dolanske/vui/README.md

 - [ ] Drawer
 - [ ] Accordion
 - [ ] Alert
+- [ ] Divider
+  - [ ] Divider slot
 - [ ] Badge
 - [ ] Breadcrumbs
 - [ ] Avatar
 - [ ] Skeleton
+- [ ] Content
+  - [ ] Renderless component which will basically simulate an article styling.
+Will contain all the text styles, images, blockquotes and so on